Tobin-jn/nickel-trivia/README.md

 Run ```npm start``` and visit localhost:3000 in your browser

-#### Backend

 ### Test Driven Development

-(Title of Site) uses Jest and Enzyme for frontend testing, and Mocha and Chai for backend testing.
+Nickel Trivia uses Jest and Enzyme for frontend testing.

 Run with ```npm test``` from the root directory

 ### Original Assignment

-[Project Name](https://www.example.com) from the Turing School of Software & Design
+[Binary Challenge](http://frontend.turing.io/projects/binary-challenge.html) from the Turing School of Software & Design

 ### Contributors